openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 Before the cluster is rebooted to the new stateroot:

 - Process the configmaps specified via `spec.oadpContent`.
+- Cleanup any stale backup (with the same name) from the object storage.
+This cleanup is also done during the Prep stage.
-- Apply all backup CRs wrapped in the configmaps.
+- Apply all backup CRs wrapped in the configmaps (with the same `clusterID` label).
 If any backup CR fails, the upgrade process is terminated.
 - Export all restore CRs wrapped in the configmaps to the new stateroot.
 - Export the live DataProtectionApplication(DPA) CR and the associated secrets used in the DPA to the new stateroot.

 After the cluster is rebooted to the new stateroot:

 - Restore the preserved secrets and DPA
-- Apply all preverved restore CRs.
+- Apply all preserved restore CRs (with the same `clusterID` label).
 If any restore CR fails, the upgrade process is terminated.

 ## Pre-Requisites